Residents report water leak at Knoxville apartment building with many previously reported issues

 Managers with Summit Towers said they've found a plumber to come in and pinpoint the leak.
 They've scheduled the visit for Thursday.

-Anyone who lives in government-assisted housing can report continued issues to the Tennessee Housing Development Agency.
-They are available at 1-800-2287-8432.
+Anyone who lives in government-assisted housing can report continued issues to the Tennessee Housing Development Agency at 1-800-2287-8432.
 Knoxville residents can also call 311 to report structural or infrastructure issues.

 "I pay my rent," Funchess said.
 "I want water."